Table of Contents

 The last thing would be two Virtual Wall Lighthouses (VWL) the Roomba 880 comes with.
 These things can be set up to prevent the vacuum from leaving an area (or entering one) until the current area is clean.
 The robot vacuum will send a signal to the lighthouse alerting it that the area is clean and the lighthouse will disable the barrier, allowing the robot to pass to the next area.
 The VWL can also be set to block the robot from entering a set area.

-The Roomba 890 has a Li-Ion battery and can be connected to the iHome app and also be integrated with Amazon Alexa and Google Home meaning you can control one with your voice if you have any of the smart assistants.
+The Roomba 890 has a Li-Ion battery and can be connected to the iHome app and also be integrated with Amazon Alexa and Google Home.

 Another difference is the dual virtual wall barrier the Roomba 890 has in the box.
 Unlike the lighthouses, though, the wall barriers do not have lighthouse mode, it can only block the robot from entering an area or create a radius barrier.